11 Modern Logo Design Trends: The Future of Visual Branding

 - Appearance of watercolours, markers, coloured pencils and other physical media

-- Variations in stroke width and intensities
+- Variations in stroke width and intensity

 - Artisanal touches like paper textures or stamps

-Designers today can deploy digital tools like Illustrator to recreate the hand-drawn look.
-When paired with a minimalist approach, the resulting logo feels nostalgic, warm, and curiously anti-tech – an appealing contrast with most brands' heavily digital identity.
+When paired with a minimalist approach, the resulting logo feels nostalgic, warm, and curiously anti-tech – an appealing contrast with most brands’ heavily digital identity.

 Vibrant, Expressive Colour Palettes

-Why use muted shades when vibrant hues feel so fresh and fun?
-Brand designers today realise that colour conveys powerful cues about a company’s personality.
 Boosting colour saturation and combining unexpected colour combos creates youthful, lively logos that reflect modern aesthetics.
 From bright neon hues to audacious duotone pairings, expect designers to embrace colour in bold new ways.

 Strategies for using colour creatively in logo design: